 A web-based snow avalanche information system has been successfully implemented to manage various avalanche observation data.
-The design of the system architecture based on many open source components and frameworks assures the flexibility and the productivity of the platform.
+The design of the system architecture based on many open-source components and frameworks assures the flexibility and the productivity of the platform.
 The system is modular and then can be easily extended for future needs.

 This paper has illustrated the main technical advantages of this innovative and comprehensive framework.
-A full interoperability has been achieved by integrating EPA, CLPA and SSA datasets into a common harmonized database where they are now directly interconnected.
-For example, photographs and documents in all system are now shared via the digital library.
+A full interoperability has been achieved by integrating EPA, CLPA and SSA data sets into a common harmonized database where they are now directly interconnected.
+For example, photographs and documents in the entire system are now shared via the digital library.

 The achieved interoperability between different data types offers to users new outlooks in their work.
 For instance, it technically allows connecting EPA events to an update of the CLPA map.
 It means that an EPA event can become a source for a CLPA proof while creating new CLPA sheets.
-Also, combined analysis with other increasingly detailed environmental (climate data, land use and tions fields.
-Specifically, temporal and spatial aspects of snow avalanche activity and risk can now be jointly explored much more efficiently taking into account their main drivers, which represents a crucial improvement both for scientific purposes and for local on site risk management by technicians
+Also, combined analysis with other increasingly detailed environmental (climate data, land use and land cover data, etc.) and socioeconomic (position and types of buildings, critical infrastructures, road traffic densities, etc.) databases is now much easier, opening many promising new investigations fields.
+Specifically, temporal and spatial aspects of snow avalanche activity and risk can now be jointly explored much more efficiently taking into account their main drivers, which represents a crucial improvement both for scientific purposes and for local on-site risk management by technicians and stakeholders.
+Already available examples having largely beneficiated of these new facilities include detailed investigation of climatic drivers of avalanche activity in the French Alps (Lavigne et al., 2015), long-term forecasting of extreme avalanche events (Eckert et al., 2010b), crosscomparison with tree ring data and connection to afforestation processes (Schläppy et al., 2014), short-term forecasting of major winter storms (Dkengne et al., 2015), socioeconomic assessment of the vulnerability of various types of buildings (Favier et al., 2014) and subsequent risk assessment for inhabited areas (Eckert et al., 2008).